jlegatheaux/cnss/README.md

 protected byte[] payload; // the payload of the packet
 ```

-Some contants in the `Packet` class have speacial meaning for the CNSS notion of Packet: `HEADERSIZE = 20` is the size of the header to mirror IPv4 packets size and `INITIALTTL = 32` is the default value of packets TTL.
+Some contants in the `Packet` class have speacial meaning for the CNSS notion of Packet: `Packet.HEADERSIZE = 20` is the size of the header to mirror IPv4 packets size and `Packet.INITIALTTL = 32` is the default value of packets TTL.

 ## Nodes

-Nodes execute two algorithms, an application algorithm and a control algorithm.
-Each of these algorithms is structured as an automaton executing actions associated with a pre-defined set of events, each one is called an upcall.
+Nodes execute two algorithms, an application algorithm and a control algorithm, both structured as an automaton executing actions associated with a pre-defined set of events types, each one called an upcall.

 Among the most important upcalls are: `initialise(int now, ...), on_clock_tick(int now), on_receive(int now, DataPacket p), on_timeout(int now)` and several others.
 Nodes automata may choose to use *clock_ticks*, if so, their periodic value in millisecends should be returned by the `initialise(...)` upcal.
 If the `initialise` method returns 0, no *clock_ticks* will be delivered to this algorithm.